atran333/peee/README.md

 ## Class Diagram
 ![](CS100%20Final%20Project%20UML%20Class%20Diagram.png?raw=true)
 In our UML Class Diagram, we implemented 3 specific design patterns.
-We included two composite patterns (GameComponent and GuiElement).
-We also included one strategy pattern (GuiStyle).
+We included two composite patterns (GameComponent and GuiElement), and also included one strategy pattern (GuiStyle).
 For the GameComponent part of our UML Class Diagram, Game Class acts as the context in this composite pattern.
 It declares our interface and default behaviors for the rest of our program.
 The Composite would be the GameObject Class.
 The GameObject Class stores children of the GameComponent class through a vector of GameComponents.
 It also holds various GameComponent (children) related operations including set and get accessor methods.
-In this pattern, the leaves would be our Graphics, Movement, Audio and Script which express behaviors and act on those operations provided by the GameComponent class.
+By utilizing our GameComponent class, we were also able to test Movement and Audio which express behaviors and act on those operations provided by the GameComponent class.

 The scene is a composition of the GUI and GameObject classes that essentially creates different scenes and gives us the ability to organize our various classes into their individual groups so that they can be shown together based on the state of our game